¿Necesita traducir esta página?

 My child turns 5 before Sept.
 1, 2022

 Congratulations!
 Your child is eligible to enter kindergarten in fall 2022.

 Register at mpsaz.org/enroll.
 Find your in-boundary school on our school locator.
-If you would like to attend a school outside your boundary, please apply for open enrollment* at your desired school as soon as possible.
-Please note, transportation options will not be available if you select an out-of-boundary school.
+If you would like to attend a school outside your boundary, please note, transportation options will not be available.

 *Open enrollment acceptance is contingent on availability.

 My child turns 5 after Sept.
 1, 2022